railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 ### Start and Connect Through The Commandline

-If you closed your command line, open it again and type `cd workspace` to return to the workspace folder.
+If you closed your command line, open it again and type `cd Desktop; cd railsbridge` to return to your folder.
 This folder contains the file Vagrantfile, which has the configuration settings needed to start the vm.

 From the command line type: